 4.1 Emergency Responsibilities of Emergency Coordinators

-The Facility Manager will serve as the primary Emergency Coordinator, and the Operations Manager andor OfficeSupervisor will serve as the alternate Emergency Coordinators in the absence of the Facility Manager.
+The Facility Manager serves as the primary Emergency Coordinator, and the Operations Manager, Logistics Coordinator, or Office Administrator will serve as the alternate Emergency Coordinator in the absence of the Facility Manager.
 Both the primary and alternate Emergency Coordinators have been appropriately trained to respond to emergencies that could potentially occur throughout the Facility.
 In the unlikely event of an emergency, the designated Emergency Coordinator is responsible for implementing the response actions outlined within this Plan.

 4.2 Emergency Contact Information